luzritacco/Cybersecurity-Home-Lab/README.md

 ###
+<h3 align="center">Documentation of the home-lab
+ ##
-<h3 align="center">My paper provides a comprehensive overview of the tools and services that I use in my security home lab.
+ My paper provides a comprehensive overview of the tools and services that I use in my security home lab.
 I describe the functionality, purpose, and relevance of each tool and service in the context of the security industry.

 #### Here's a fragment of my detail- paper:
 ##